jeffhandley/strickland/README.md

 * isValid

 #### Extensibility
 Custom properties provided to validators flow through onto the ValidationResult.
-All built-in validators provide the following additional properties, each of which can be overridden by supplying the prop to the validator.
+All built-in validators provide the following additional properties, each of which can be overridden by supplying the property to the validator.

 * message
     * The message associated with the validator, describing the rules
 * isIgnored
     * A Boolean indicating if the validator was ignored during validation
     * Can be overidden with two different signatures
-        * A function, accepting the value being validated
+        * A function, accepting the value being validated, returning a truthy value to ignore the validator
-        * Another truthy value, forcing the validator to always be ignored
+        * A truthy value, forcing the validator to always be ignored

 ### validation
 Collection of functions for executing validators.